fvollmer/SIP-Heating-Gateway/README.md

 This device allows you to control the heating (or any other device) by calling in and using an interactive voice menu.
 In case of a power loss the last state will be restored as soon as the power is back.
 The software is build to survive unexpected power losses.

 The heart of the system is a Raspberry pi with a custom hat to provide 12V to an external relay.
 On this Raspberry pi a custom embedded linux is used to to control the 12V via a small shell script.
-The heavy lifting for the SIP connection and the voice menu is done by asterisk, which uses the already mentioned shell script.
+It connects via ethernet to the a SIP server (e.g. a fritzbox router or your isp).
+The heavy lifting for the SIP connection and the voice menu is done by asterisk, which uses the already mentioned shell script to switch a gpio pin.
 The linux system is build with buildroot and the hole image image is less than 200MB and boots in a few seconds.

+The raspberry pi is configured to use the micro sd card as read only storage.
+This should prevent damage on power failure.
+The only exception is a persitent partition, which is used to save the current state.
+This state will be restored in case of a power failure.
+The partition should also be safe from corruption due to the mount parameters and the infrequent writes.

 ## Usage